Welcome to Priory Avenue Surgery

 Your clinical team at Priory Avenue Surgery take pride in providing all our patients with the best health service and advice.

 We are open every day from 8.00am to 8.00pm (excluding bank holidays) and this includes Saturdays and Sundays.
+All appointments should be pre-booked either by phone, online or in person at reception.

 It is in the best interests of all our patients to have our telephone lines open and our reception team focused on booking doctor appointments during the hours of 8.00am until 11.00am.
 Please call after 11.00am to discuss any other issues.